pelagios/peripleo/README.md

 #### from, to

 Restrict the results to a specific time interval.
 Both parameters take an integer number, which is interpreted as year.
 (Use negative numbers for BC years.)
-If you are interested in a specific year, use the same value for `from` and `to`.
+If you are interested in one specific year only, use the same value for `from` and `to`.
 Note: items in Pelagios that are __not dated will not appear in the results__.
 Examples:

 [http://pelagios.org/api-v3/search?query=coin&from=-600&to=-500](http://pelagios.org/api-v3/search?query=coin&from=-600&to=-500&prettyprint=true)